Black0274/SheepAndWolves/README.md

-Sheep and Volves game with GUI.
+Sheep and Wolves game with GUI.
 There are PvP and PvE modes.